 When it was first launched, the FIT rate for solar PV was very generous: 43.3p per kWh of electricity produced.
 But owing to its success and the decreasing cost of solar panels, feed-in tariff rates (for new installations only) have since been cut.

-The 2016 cuts mean the number of years it will take to recoup solar installation costs will be a lot longer and the payback time of solar panels is now closer to the full 25 years of the system’s life.
+The current rates mean that the number of years it will take to recoup solar installation costs will be a lot longer.
+The payback time of solar panels is now closer to the full 25 years of the system’s life.

-- Generation tariff (G) is a fixed rate payable to households for the total amount of electricity generated, calculated per unit.
-The rate you'll receive is determined by when you first registered to join the FIT scheme and the type and size of installation.
+- Generation tariff is a fixed rate payable to households for the total amount of electricity generated, calculated per unit.
+The rate you'll receive is determined by when you first registered to join the FIT scheme, and the type and size of installation.

-- Export tariff (E) is payable on the units of electricity you export back to the national grid because you haven't used them in your own property.
+- Export tariff is payable on the units of electricity you export back to the National Grid because you haven't used them in your own property.
 In the case of most small-scale technologies - or unless you already have a two-way smart meter installed - the level of electricity exported is currently 'deemed' by assuming you export 50% of the electricity you generate.

-- Savings on your electricity bills (S) because you'll be generating a portion of your household electricity yourself, your energy bills will be lower.
+- Savings on your electricity bills You'll be generating a portion of your household electricity yourself, so your energy bills will be lower.

 The tariff is payable for up to 20 years, and the tax-free payments are usually paid each quarter.
 For specific rates, see feed-in tariff savings and earnings.